Are you reading this because you keep seeing articles about getting your life back as a new parent?

-Who is anyone to tell you that your baby must go to bed independently?
+Who is anyone to tell you that your baby should go to bed independently?
 There’s no need to do stuff with your kids because you feel like you should.
 You’re the boss here.

-When you are ready to sleep train, you’ll know.
-There will come a time when you feel that both you and your little one are ready for independent bed times.
+There might come a time when you feel that both you and your little one are ready for independent bed times.
 (Or maybe there won’t, which is also fine.)

 If what you’re doing is working for you, keep doing it.